 Risk of piping system corrosion and freezing fluids.
 Can cause leaks resulting in equipment and very expensive building damage.
 Heat exchangers and piping systems are at high risk of freezing and premature piping corrosion.
+Fluids in these systems must contain the proper antifreeze and inhibitors to prevent freezing and premature piping corrosion.
+When the cooling unit or piping may be exposed to freezing temperatures, charge the system with coolant fluid based on the coldest ambient design temperature.
 Automotive antifreeze is unacceptable and must NOT be used in any fluid system.
 Use only coolant fluid solution that meets the requirements of recommended industry practices.
 Do not use galvanized pipe.